reeshuffled/reeshuffled.github.io/_posts/2021-03-20-Why-I-Think-IAP-Spoofing-Is-Stealing.md

 ---
 layout: article
-categories: Articles
-tags: ["Philosophy"]
+tags:
+- Philosophy
-title: "Why I Think IAP Spoofing is Stealing"
+title: Why I Think IAP Spoofing is Stealing
 slug: iap-spoofing
-description: "A philosophical argument as to why I think in-app purchase spoofing is theft."
+description: A philosophical argument as to why I think in-app purchase spoofing is theft.
+category: Garden
 ---

 This is an abbreviated version of a longer paper that I have written called, "The Ethical Status of In-App Purchase Spoofing".
 If you would like to read the full paper, please contact me.
 In-app purchases (IAPs) are small in-app items or features that are purchasable and typically only affect in-app activities.
 IAP spoofing occurs when a person receives an IAP without paying for it by tricking the payment authentication system.
 In this paper, I argue that IAP spoofing should be classified as a kind of stealing.